From the “capital of capitals” to the “Venice of the North”, these are the 100 best cities to visit in Europe in 2024

 Holafly covers 170 destinations worldwide (with unlimited data available in 122 countries) and offers several eSIM data packages for Europe covering over 30 countries including popular destinations such as France, Germany, Italy, Portugal, Spain, Switzerland and Turkey across a range of networks including 3G, 4G and 5G.

-We can offer our readers 5% off on Holafly purchases with this coupon: ATLASANDBOOTS
+We can offer our readers 5% off on all Holafly purchases with our coupon: ATLASANDBOOTS

 All packages come with unlimited data in Europe plus 60 minutes for making and receiving calls.